dbnomics/rdbnomics/README.md

 Error in open.connection(con, "rb") :
   Could not resolve host: api.db.nomics.world
 ```
 This error is due to a fail of the function `fromJSON`.
-To get round this situation, you can use the `readLines` function before the `fromJSON` function by setting an option of the package:
+To get round this situation, you can use the `readLines` function before the `fromJSON` function by setting an option of the package :
 ```r
 options(rdbnomics.use_readLines = TRUE)